 Some of Mr. Peles’ representative matters include:

-- Represented the Wrigley family estate in a litigation matter against a creditor.
+- Represented the estate of a member of the Wrigley family in a litigation matter against a creditor.
 Drafted summary judgment motion, defeated a $1.8 million claim, and obtained a $1.5 million judgment.

 Mr. Peles’ publications including the following articles:

 - Copyright Preemption of a Right of Publicity, Intellectual Property Law360